Confederate Soldier Monument, Reidsville

 The crowd sang "America" at the 1910 unveiling of the monument.
 Speeches were given by H. R. Scott, Mayor Fancis Womack, Mr. E.R.
 Harris of the Scales Boyd Camp of the United Confederate Veterans, and Cyrus B. Watson.

-In December of 2011, the UDC announced its intent to repair the monument and relocate it to the nearby Greenview Cemetery.
-The newly formed Historic Preservation Action Committee and the North Carolina Sons of Confederate Veterans (SCV) filed a lawsuit against the city of Reidsville, the North Carolina Department of Transportation, the North Carolina Department of Cultural Resources, and the United Daughters of the Confederacy; the lawsuit claims the monument to be public property and demands the return of the statue to its original location.
-Adding to the confusion, some members of the local branch of the UDC have also sided with the SCV instead of the state leadership.
+In December of 2011, the UDC announced its intent to relocate the monument to Greenview Cemetery.
+A newly formed Historic Preservation Action Committee and the North Carolina Sons of Confederate Veterans (SCV) then filed a lawsuit against the city of Reidsville, the North Carolina Department of Transportation, the North Carolina Department of Cultural Resources, and the United Daughters of the Confederacy.
+The lawsuit claimed the monument to be public property and demanded the return of the statue to its original location.
+Adding to the confusion, some members of the local branch of the UDC also sided with the SCV in opposition to their state leadership.

 The 100th anniversary celebration of the monument's creation was held on July 1, 2010.